Sun-El Musician: 2020-2021: To the World & Beyond, African Electronic Dance Music

 In April 2020, Sithole released album's lead single "Uhuru" with South African singer Azana.

 Following month May 2020, his second single "Ubomi Abumanga" featuring Msaki was released.
 It was certified 2× Platinum by Recording Industry of South Africa.

 "Emoyeni", a single by Sun-El Musician, Khuzani, Simmy was released in July 2020, in celebration of Ukhozi FM 60th Anniversary.

 His second studio album To the World & Beyond was released in December 4, 2020.
 The album reached Platinum in South Africa.

 African Electronic Dance Music was released on 29 October 2021 in South Africa.
 On African Electronic Dance Music, Sun-El experimented electronic dance music style incorporated with elements of afro house.

 It was supported by four singles; "Higher", "Amateki/Ululate", "Woza".
 Pan-African Music enlisted African Electronic Dance Music number 1 on The 30 best albums of 2021 year-end lists.

 African Electronic Dance Music received three nominations; Album of the Year, Male Artist of the Year, and Best Dance Album at the 28th South African Music Awards.

 The previous day, Sithole headlined the Basha Uhuru Creative Uprising Festival alongside Langa Mavuso.

 In December 2021, Sithole was chosen by Gallo Records to work on classic songs remix on the Extended Play titled Music is Forever along with Nobuhle, Muzi, and other artists.

-2022-present: AEDM: Interstellar
+2022-2023: AEDM: Interstellar

 In May 21, he headlined to Bassline I AM LIVE concert.

 Towards the end of May 2022, he headlined to MTN Bushfire Festival, held at Malkerns Valley, from May 27–29.

 Sithole announced his upcoming project AEDM: Interstellar (pronounced African Electronic Dance Music: Interstellar) on December 8, 2022 set to be released on 2023 released double single "Makwande" with Fk Mash, Ami Faku, "Rata" with TNS and Skillz.
 Both singles were released on December 9, 2022.

 In April 2023, Sun-El Musician and Msaki teased a single "Amandla" on a snippet video clip and announced release date on October.
 The song was released on November 3, 2023.

+2024-present: New label Under Da Sun, Under The Sun, Red Bull Symphonic (Afro House, Our Home)

+His fourth studio album Under The Sun, was released on February 13, 2026.
+The production of the album incorporated elements of soulful house, Afro-electronic production and organic instrumentation.

+Towards the end of April 2026, Sun-EL Musician & Dlala Thukzin sold out their Red Bull Symphonic (Afro House, Our Home) 2026 in 2 hours, was conducted by Chad Hendricks The two night event was scheduled for June 13-14 at Montecasino, Johannesburg.